NocceV/Leet-Code/Array-String-Hash/Array/Rotate/Rotate.md

         //reversao
         //uso dois ponteiros um esquerda e outro direita e inverto tudo dentro do grupo

+        //Revisao

+        //Calculate the real swap value in the array
+        //Get the array reversed
+        //Get the array from position 0 to k-1 reversed
+        //Get the array from position k to nums.Lenght - 1 reversed

         k = k % nums.Length;
         Revert(nums, 0, nums.Length - 1);